The PERFECT 2 Week Peru Itinerary: The Best Of Peru

 Day 3-5 (3 Days): Ica, Huacachina, Paracas

-After your visit to the country’s capital, you will move south into a completely different environment: the desert region.
+After your visit to Peru’s capital, you will move south into a completely different environment: the desert region.

 This area is drastically different from the dramatic cliffs of Lima.
 Featuring silky sand dunes that stretch beyond your eye’s reach, the landscape in this region is absolutely mesmerizing.